yyounir/HalalFinderAI/README.md

 https://halal-finder-ai.vercel.app/

 ## ⚠️ Disclaimer
 HalalFinderAI uses Generative AI to analyze ingredients.
 While it is prompted with expert guidelines, AI can occasionally make mistakes or hallucinate.
-Users should always double-check responses, read physical labels, and consult official Halal certification authorities if they are unsure.<br>
+Users should always double-check responses, read physical labels, and consult official Halal certification authorities if they are unsure.<br><br>
 Note: This application is currently optimized for local execution.
 I am actively working on resolving CORS and serverless environment configurations for Vercel deployment.